Patrick-Svensson/portfolio-07-2021/README.md

     -   If the user would like to find out more about my background, there is a clickable LinkedIn logo that will link to my LinkedIn page.

-    -   To keep our sealegs I have divided the last two sections with some soothing animated waves.
+    -   To keep our sealegs, I have divided the last two sections with some soothing animated waves.

     <br>
     <br>